Eldriann/C-neural-network-lib/README.md

 destroy_nn_neural_network(nn);
 ```

-You can generate documentation for the project using doxygen.
+You can generate documentation for the project using doxygen (doxygen config then open doc/html/index.html).

 If you have any questions send a mail to julian.frabel@epitech.eu and i will respond to it as quick as i can.